Quving/kubebalancer/README.md

 ## Solution
 This solution was developed from the given problem described above.
 This service is a running container that monitors the states of the Kubernetes nodes.
 If a node fails and comes back online after a certain time, specified pods are automatically redistributed (by specifying the deployment).
 Thus a load balance is restored.
+This solution can be used on all Kubernetes cluster environments.

 ## Setup
-... under construction ...
+### Kubernetes Authentication

 ## Usage